averissimo/r-analysis-covid19/README.md

 This is an exploratory analysis of worldwide COVID-19 cases/deaths.

-The full analysis can be found in one of the links below and updated 2 times a day
+The full analysis can be found in one of the links below and is updated as the data is updated.

   - [World](https://averissimo.github.io/covid19-analysis/)
   - [Germany](https://averissimo.github.io/covid19-analysis/germany.html)